Shadymansour19/2048-terminal/README.md

 ## 🎮 Gameplay

+- Usage:
-- Use **arrow keys** to slide the tiles.
+    - **arrow keys** to slide the tiles.
+    - **q** to quit the game.
+    - **u** to undo last move.
+    - **r** to redo last move.
+    - **?** to get a hint.
+    - **h** to display the help message.
 - When two tiles with the same number collide, they merge into one.
 - New tiles appear after every move.
 - Score: combining two tiles increases score with the tiles sum.
 - If the board fills up with no possible moves, game is over.

 ---